garden-io/garden/docs/reference/module-types/openfaas.md

 # `openfaas` reference

 Deploy [OpenFaaS](https://www.openfaas.com/) functions using Garden.
-Requires either the `openfaas` or `local-openfaas` provider to be configured.
+Requires the `openfaas` provider to be configured.

 Below is the schema reference.
 For an introduction to configuring Garden modules, please look at our [Configuration guide](../../guides/configuration-files.md).